Psychometric Tests#

 Calculating the Psychometric Tests#

-As hinted in the Running the Pipelines section, there are project scripts for the psychometric tests.
+As hinted in the Running the Pipeline section, there are project scripts for the psychometric tests.
 But before calculation, the input data must be structured correctly.

 Preparing the Data#